Source of Income Discrimination: "No Section 8" Is Illegal in 24 States

 Is source of income discrimination getting better or worse?

-Landlord Refused Your Voucher?
-Check If You're Protected
+Landlord Discriminating Against Your Voucher?
+Check If You're Protected and Fight Back

-Step 1: Check if your state/city protects source of income.
-Search "[your state] source of income discrimination law."
+Check your state: Search "[your state] source of income discrimination" or call housing authority.